Shadno-DGP/it3038c-scripts/project3-2/README.md

 additionally, I usually make my word docs in google drive then save them, so I can add the images directly from drive into the doc and skip any form of normal file manager.

 How does the project work:
-It runs by doing sh screenShot.sh this announces the start of the process.
+Start the process by running sh screenShot.sh

+this announces the start of the process.
 After 5 seconds (so you can go to what you want to screenshot) it will take an ss of the entire screen using gnome-screenshot and ask for a console input of the filename.
 (It also attempts to audibly announce when the screenshot is taken but this appears to break on sandbox, I was able to get it working on a personal vm)

 It will then upload the file to google drive and announce the completion or failure of the process, as well as deleting the local file.